Euan Morton: Voice work

 From 2011 to 2022, he provided the voice for the male Sith Inquisitor player character in the MMORPG Star Wars: The Old Republic, created by BioWare and LucasArts, a role that spanned over eleven years and eight major expansions.
 His work included approximately 20,000 lines of dialogue with multiple variations for different player choices.
 He also voiced the 9.5 hour long audiobook Star Wars: Tarkin released in November 2014.

 From 2019 to 2024, Morton provided the voice for George, a recurring demonic character, in the CBS/Paramount+ supernatural drama series Evil.
-His voice work brought to life a character that appears throughout the show's four-season run as a manifestation in the protagonist's dreams and nightmares.

-Morton has performed numerous audiobooks, including among others, Fool (2009), Sacré Bleu (2012), and The Serpent of Venice (2014), all written by Christopher Moore, in addition to the Kilo Five trilogy by Karen Traviss and Carry On by Rainbow Rowell (2015).
-He also did voice work in the 2009 animated movie My Dog Tulip.
+Morton's voice work spans multiple genres and publishers.
+For Christopher Moore, he has narrated Fool (2009), Sacré Bleu (2012), The Serpent of Venice (2014), and Shakespeare for Squirrels (2020), the latter receiving an AudioFile Earphones Award for Fantasy.
+He narrated the Kilo Five trilogy by Karen Traviss, set in the Halo universe, for Simon & Schuster.
+For Rainbow Rowell, he narrated the complete Simon Snow trilogy — Carry On (2015), Wayward Son (2019), and Any Way the Wind Blows (2021) — earning an AudioFile Earphones Award for each installment, as well as a Simon Snow short story in Rowell's collection Scattered Showers (2022).
+He has also narrated multiple thrillers by Jo Nesbø, including Macbeth (2018), The Kingdom (2020), The Jealousy Man and Other Stories (2021), Blood Ties (2025), and Wolf Hour (2026), the last of which received the Kirkus Earphones Award in the Thriller & Suspense category.
+For Adam Gidwitz, he narrated Max in the House of Spies (2023), which won the Good Housekeeping Best Kids' Book award (2024), and Max in the Land of Lies (2024), which received an AudioFile Earphones Award for Children (2025).
+He also provided voice work for the 2009 animated film My Dog Tulip.

 In 2025, Morton provided vocals for the Netflix animated film The Twits, based on Roald Dahl's children's book.
 Morton performed two original songs written by David Byrne of Talking Heads: "We're Not Like Ev'ryone Else" and "The Problem Is You," both duets with actress Margo Martindale, who voices Mrs. Twit in the film.
 The songs appear on the official soundtrack album released by Netflix Music on October 17, 2025, alongside the film's premiere.

-Morton's narration of The Strength of the Few by James Islington reached #1 on Audible's bestseller lists in 3 categories (Historical Fantasy, Action & Adventure Fantasy and Epic Fantasy) on its release day, November 11, 2025.
+Morton's narration of The Strength of the Few by James Islington reached number one on Audible's bestseller lists in 3 categories (Historical Fantasy, Action & Adventure Fantasy and Epic Fantasy) on its release day, November 11, 2025.
 His previous narration of the series' first book, The Will of the Many, simultaneously held the #2 position in Historical Fantasy.